-The TLs were also estimated separately for the time series of retained and discarded catches of the purseseine fishery each year from 1993 to 2008 (Figure J-4).
-The discarded catches were much less than the retained catches, and thus the TL patterns of the total (retained plus discarded) catches (Figure J-2) were determined primarily by the TLs of the retained catches (Figure J-4).
+Mean TLs were also estimated separately for the time series of retained and discarded catches of the purse-seine fishery each year from 1993 to 2010 (Figure J-3).
+The discarded catches were much less than the retained catches, and thus the TL patterns of the total (retained plus discarded) catches (Figure J-2) were determined primarily by the TLs of the retained catches (Figure J-3).
 The TLs of the discarded catches varied more year-to-year than those of the retained catches, due to the species diversity of the incidental catches.
-The considerable reduction in the TLs of the dolphin-set discards over the 16-year period (Figure J-4), is related to a reduction in dolphin mortalities and yellowfin tuna discards.
-For unassociated sets, the marked reduction in TL during 1997 was due to increased bycatches of rays (TL 3.68), which feed on plankton and other small animals that occupy low TLs, a reduction in the catches of large sharks (TL 4.93), and an increase in prey fishes (e.g. Clupeiformes, Nomeidae, Tetraodontiformes, and Auxis spp.; TL 3.19-3.86) in the bycatch.
-From 1997 to 2001, the discarded catches of rays gradually declined in unassociated sets and those of large sharks and small yellowfin increased, resulting in a gradually increasing TL of the discarded catches over that interval.
-For floating-object sets, the discards of bigeye are related to higher TLs.
+The considerable reduction in the mean TLs of the dolphin-set discards over the 18-year period (Figure J-3), was largely due to an increase in the proportions of discarded prey fishes (bullet and frigate tunas (Auxis spp.) and miscellaneous epipelagic fishes) and rays (Rajiformes, mostly manta rays, Mobulidae) with lower trophic levels.
+For unassociated sets, marked inter-annual reductions in TL were due to increased bycatches of rays (TL 3.68), which feed on plankton and other small animals that occupy low TLs, a reduction in the catches of large sharks (TL 4.93), and an increase in prey fishes (e.g. Clupeiformes, Nomeidae, Tetraodontiformes, and Auxis spp.; TL 3.19-3.86) in the bycatch.
+Although prey fishes were lower than 25% in unassociated sets, they reduced the average TLs of the unassociated-set discards substantially, especially when discard proportions of yellowfin tuna were low.
+For floating-object sets, the discards of bigeye were related to higher mean TLs.